-The Real Estate Appraiser Board regulates individuals and firms that estimate the value of real estate, in accordance with federal guidelines.
+The Real Estate Appraiser Board regulates individuals and firms that estimate the value of real estate, as well as appraisal management companies (AMCs), in accordance with federal guidelines.
 The Appraisal Subcommittee is the federal agency charged with oversight of state appraisal regulatory programs.
 The Appraisal Foundation, a non-profit entity designated by Congress as the source of appraisal qualifications and standards, serves as an umbrella organization for the Appraisal Standards Board and the Appraiser Qualifications Board.

 The Virginia Regulatory Town Hall provides access to the board's meeting schedule, agendas, and past meeting minutes

 Applicants must obtain approval from the Board prior to taking the exam.

 You may reach the Board office by phone at 804-367-2039 (Licensing Section) or 804-367-8552 (Board Office), by FAX at 1-866-826-8863, or by e-mail at REAppraisers@dpor.virginia.gov.Additionally, if you have information that you would like to mail to the Board, please send it to: